mitmath/1806/README.md

 ## Instructions

+0. If you wish to save your notebook from the previous problem set, you can download to your own computer or make a copy.
 1. Login to [juliabox.org](https://juliabox.org) with your google account. <br> <img  src="http://www.exegetic.biz/blog/wp-content/uploads/2015/08/julia-juliabox.jpg" width="300" >
 2. Click on the Sync tab (on top).
 (If by chance it fails to load, try hitting refresh in the browser.)
 3. Paste `https://github.com/alanedelman/18.06_Spring_2015.git` under "Git Clone URL". <br> Then click on the "+" button under Action.
 4. Click on the IJulia tab (on top), refresh (upper right icon), and click on `18.06_Spring_`
 5. The first cell is a bit ugly, but if you hit Shift+Enter it will ask for your @mit login name.
 This is how we know who you are.
 (If by chance nothing happens after a minute, try hitting Shift+Enter again.)
 6. Enter your answers with Shift+Enter.
 Have fun with Julia!